fbpx Skip to content

 Nuutajärvi is conveniently located in the centre of everything.
 From Tampere you will get there in less than an hour, from Turku a little over an hour, and from Helsinki in a couple of hours.
 From further away, you can get there in a few hours too!

-You can also drive to the festival, the parking site is located right next to the festival area.
-Parking permits are sold on online shop 15€/weekend later this spring.
+You can also drive to the festival, the parking site is located right next to the festival area about 300m away.
+Parking permits are sold on online shop 15€/weekend later in the spring of 2024.

 Traveling from abroad?
 Helsinki and Turku can be conveniently reached by boat (Eckeröline, Silja line, Viking) or by plane.
 After that, the easiest way is to hop on the festival bus and enjoy the ride to Mitäs.